TalHayun/Scientific-Calculator/README.md

   - next - point to the next monomial link

 The class will contain the following methods:
-  - A constructor that accepts as parameters the power and the coefficient (default of the coefficient is 1)
+  - A constructor that gets as parameters the power and the coefficient (default of the coefficient is 1)
   - `__repr__` opperation which returns a string representing the monomial by math format (eg: monom that contain power 6 and coefficient 3 will returned - $3x^6$)

     Important Rules: